IC-Kryptonic/Video-Canister/README.md

 - [Index Canister](https://github.com/IC-Kryptonic/Video-Canister/tree/master/src/index_canister): You can use this canister optionally with the NPM package in order to store which creator uploaded which video.
 For example, a canister like this would be useful if you built an application where you want to query all videos that a specific creator uploaded.
 There is a publicly deployed index canister that the package uses by default.
 You can also deploy your own index canister.

-- [Video Canister Package](https://github.com/IC-Kryptonic/Video-Canister/tree/master/src/video_canister_package): The NPM package allows you to easily integrate our streaming and storage API in your DAPP.
+- [Video Canister Package](https://github.com/IC-Kryptonic/Video-Canister/tree/master/src/video_canister_package): The NPM package allows you to easily integrate our streaming and storage API in your dApp.

 # User Actions